 For full technical explanation and details, refer to this article on Why use www?

 We hope this article helped clear any confusion between WWW vs non-WWW for your site URL.
-They are both equally as good with SEO.
+For more SEO tips, see our ultimate guide to WordPress SEO.